uf2020/ccxt/Manual.md

 A symbol is an uppercase string literal name for a pair of traded currencies with a slash in between.
 A currency is a code of three or four uppercase letters, like `BTC`, `ETH`, `USD`, `GBP`, `CNY`, `LTC`, `JPY`, `DOGE`, `RUB`, `ZEC`, `XRP`, `XMR`, etc. Some markets have exotic currencies with longer names.
 The first currency before the slash is usually called *base currency*, and the one after the slash is called *quote currency*.
 Examples of a symbol are: `BTC/USD`, `DOGE/LTC`, `ETH/EUR`, `DASH/XRP`, `BTC/CNY`, `ZEC/XMR`, `ETH/JPY`.

-Product structures are indexed by symbols.
-The base market class has builtin methods for accessing products by symbols.
+Product structures are indexed by symbols and ids.
+The base market class also has builtin methods for accessing products by symbols.
 Most API methods require a symbol to be passed in their first parameter.
-You are often required to specify a symbol when querying current prices, making orders, etc. Most of the time users will be working with product symbols.
+You are often required to specify a symbol when querying current prices, making orders, etc.

+### Working With Symbols And Ids

+Most of the time users will be working with product symbols.
 You will get a standard userland exception if you access non-existent keys in these dicts.

 ```JavaScript
 // JavaScript